|

 Projektraum

-exex will premiere a new collaborative film by Cartwright, Jordan and
+exex will premiere a new collaborative film by Cartwright, Jordan

-McNeilly: Descriptions
+and McNeilly: Descriptions

 and Sketches of Some Remarkable Oaks.
-The film depicts three
+The film depicts

-protagonists (the artists themselves) climbing, measuring, photographing
+three protagonists (the artists themselves) climbing, measuring,

-of three mechanical/distorted voices, each with a different pitch, reading
+soundtrack comprises of three mechanical/distorted voices, each

-William Cowper's epic unfinished poem Yardley
+with a different pitch, reading William Cowper's epic unfinished

-Oak, written in 1791.
-Cowper presents the twisted and ancient
+1791.
+Cowper presents the twisted and ancient oak as a totemic monument

-oak as a totemic monument to a shared English identity, through which
+to a shared English identity, through which the inevitability of

-the inevitability of time's dissolution and decay is brought home to roost.
+time's dissolution and decay is brought home to roost.

 The

-exhibition is titled after a traditional English nursery rhyme, which
+exhibition is titled after a traditional English nursery rhyme,

-bawdy side-show attraction:
+at a fair's bawdy side-show attraction:

 Rub-a-dub-dub